 Update: Autumn 2014 - Committee agendas and papers

-We will very shortly be launching a new website - due to several factors it is taking us a little longer than expected.
-Unfortunately, due to the need to transfer all of the committee meeting agendas and papers to the new website, it is not possible to download the meeting documents from this site at this time.
+We will soon be launching a new website - due to several factors it is taking us a little longer than expected.
+Unfortunately, due to the need to transfer all of the committee meeting agendas and papers to the new website, it is no longer possible to download the meeting documents from this site.

 We apologise for any inconvenience caused - we will resume normal service as soon as we possibly can.